TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 F. documentation demonstrating that it will provide the intravenous therapy educational course curriculum defined in 16.2.18.21 NMAC; and

 G. documentation that proposed test instruments have been reviewed and approved by a credentialed PhD psychometrician, as described in the ICE credentialing standards.
+A passing grade of seventy percent is required for certification to demonstrate learned knowledge.

-[16.2.18.19 NMAC - N, 6/16/2015]
+[16.2.18.19 NMAC - N, 6/16/2015; A, 10/22/2024]

 16.2.18.20 INTRAVENOUS THERAPY COURSE PREREQUISITES: Only a New Mexico licensed DOM, in good standing, and board certified in basic injection therapy, may apply for an intravenous therapy educational course in expanded practice.

-[16.2.18.20 NMAC - N, 6/16/2015]
+[16.2.18.20 NMAC - N, 6/16/2015; A, 10/22/2024]

-A. eight (8) hours in the pharmacology, biochemistry, relevant pharmaceutical law, including 16.19.36 NMAC, differential diagnosis and clinical application relative to the selection, prescription, compounding and administration of the authorized substances in the intravenous therapy formulary;
+A. eight hours in the pharmacology, biochemistry, relevant pharmaceutical law, including 16.19.36 NMAC, differential diagnosis and clinical application relative to the selection, prescription, compounding and administration of the authorized substances in the intravenous therapy formulary;

-C. twenty-four (24) hours in all aspects of safely performing phlebotomy, intravenous infusions and intravenous pushes including calculation of osmolarity.
+C. 24 hours in all aspects of safely performing phlebotomy, intravenous infusions and intravenous pushes including calculation of osmolarity.
 At least half of these required hours shall be clinical practice with documented evidence of having prepared and started at least 10 IV’s.
 Proof of completion of a board approved phlebotomy course may be applied toward a portion of these hours;

-H. five (5) hours in urine analysis: including evaluation of unprovoked and provoked nutrient and toxic element testing;
+H. five hours in urine analysis: including evaluation of unprovoked and provoked nutrient and toxic element testing;

-I. one (1) hour in pharmaceutical law as provided by the New Mexico board of pharmacy; and
+I. one hour in pharmaceutical law as provided by the New Mexico board of pharmacy; and

-J. one (1) hour in oriental medicine scope of practice relative to the authorized substances and techniques.
+J. one hour in oriental medicine scope of practice relative to the authorized substances and techniques.

 [16.2.18.21 NMAC - N, 6/16/2015]